If you listen closely, you can hear Bob Gainey smiling!

-The Hamilton Bulldogs have done it, defied all odds, and won the 2007 Calder Cup!
+The Hamilton Bulldogs have done it: defied all odds and won the 2007 Calder Cup!

-It took a mere 5 games for the aptly named Bulldogs to dispose of the defending Calder holders, the Hershey Bears, and I can imagine that the Winnipeg Free Press' Randy Turner is munching on a toasty platter of crow right about now.
+It took a mere five games for the aptly named Bulldogs to dispose of the defending Calder holders, the Hershey Bears, and I can imagine that the Winnipeg Free Press' Randy Turner is munching on a toasty platter of crow right about now.

 Turner, as everyone recalls, had the mental lapse and audacity to suggest that the Canadiens were hampering the Bulldogs chances by saddling them with Carey Price.
 Imagine that!

 Price's addition to the Bulldogs boosted the teams chances big time.
 He played huge games for Hamilton while clearly serving notice that he is in fact ready for the NHL.
-Price consistanly won, while the team was outshot, on the road.
+Price consistently won, while the team was outshot, on the road.
 He didn't steal his MVP award by any means.